 Roasted veggies.
 My co-workers have grown used to the smell.
 Brussels, baby bellas, cauliflower, and eggplant with avocado oil, thyme, cumin, garlic, and cayenne.
 Side of carrot fries roasted in coconut oil and cinnamon.

 I needed a drink when I got home from work… so I poured myself a glass of kombucha.
 I home-brew, but repurpose empty GT’s bottles to house my concoctions.
 This flavor is grapefruit and ginger.

-I enjoyed that while prepping a #strangebutgood dinner.
-I started with a bed of parsnip rice.
-Then I placed a roasted portobello in the center.
-Eggplant chips on the side.
 Then the real fun began – I roasted brussles, fennel, cherry tomatoes, jalapeño, and mango in rosemary olive oil and herbs to top all that.
 The whole thing was flanked with sliced avocado.

 Died of happiness.
 Thank you to Davida for the #strangebutgood inspiration.